 Tarot as a form of divination comes about as a result of Antoine Court de Gébelin, a French pastor.
 He was certain that the cards held within them some ancient Egyptian mystic wisdom.
 Egypt, as a source of mystic schools and traditions, was a hot topic in those days (and, if you look closely, Egypt is still popular now in more ways than you’d think).

-Subsequently, Antoine Court de Gébelin wrote ‘Le Monde primitif’ (The Primeval World), a book on contemporary society, within it, he wrote a chapter on Tarot, and his perceived origin of the cards.
-He said they were made my Thoth, a figure present in many religions, a God of knowledge.
-Thoth is known by many names, you might recognise him as Hermes Trismegistus, and you may be familiar with the Emerald Tablets of Thoth, upon which whole essays could be written.
-The Egyptian link continues to this day, many symbols on the illustrated cards in many decks are Egyptian in origin.
+Subsequently, Antoine Court de Gébelin wrote ‘Le Monde primitif’ (The Primeval World), a book on contemporary society.
+Within it, he wrote a chapter on Tarot and his perceived origin of the cards.
+He said they were made by Thoth, a figure present in many religions, a God of knowledge.
+Thoth is known by many names.
+You might recognise him as Hermes Trismegistus, and you may be familiar with the Emerald Tablets of Thoth, upon which whole essays could be written.
+The Egyptian link continues to this day.
+Many symbols on the illustrated cards in many decks are Egyptian in their origin.

-Skipping forward to the Nineteenth century; certain comparisons were made with the Tarot and western mystical traditions of the time, such a Kaballah, and the Tree of life.
-Many decks were created during this time, including the ever popular Rider-Waite deck.
-Beautifully illustrated, the decks are ripe with symbolism of Egypt and other mystic traditions, which also help to describe the cards and see meanings from new angles.
+Skipping forward to the Nineteenth century; certain comparisons were made with the Tarot and western mystical traditions of the time, such as Kaballah, and the Tree of life.
+Many decks were created during this time, including the ever-popular Rider-Waite deck.
+Beautifully illustrated, the decks are ripe with symbolism of Egypt and other mystic traditions.
+These all also help to describe the cards and glean their meanings from new angles.